WOWPASS vs NAMANE & Climate Card vs T-money, 2026 Guide

 NAMANE: The K-Pop Fan’s Favorite

-• Best For: K-Pop fans (for the photo card) and those who want to top up via App using a foreign credit card.
+• Best For: K-Pop fans (for the photo card) and those who want to top up their card balance via a mobile app using Apple Pay, Google Pay, or a foreign credit card.

-• Key Feature: Unlike WOWPASS, you can top up NAMANE anywhere using the app and a credit card (no kiosk needed).
+• Key Feature: Unlike WOWPASS kiosks which are mostly in major hubs, you can top up NAMANE absolutely anywhere using the app and your phone.

 FeatureWOWPASSNAMANE Card